"Be on the alert, stand firm in the faith, act like men, be strong. Let all that you do be done in love." (1 Corinthians 16:13-14)

 This article explains the Apostle Paul's exhortation to the Corinthian church to be alert, stand firm in the faith, act like men, be strong, and be loving (1 Corinthians 16:13-14).

 Consider.
 In what areas of your personal life today are you being challenged to stand firm in your faith in Christ?
-In what areas do you believe the church of Christ today needs to stand firm against the attacks of the enemy?
+In what areas is the church of Christ being challenged today to stand firm in our faith in Christ and the word of God?

 Paul loved the church at Corinth, and he spent much time teaching them (Acts 18:1, 5, 11).
 Even though Paul loved them and had taught them about Christ, he was concerned that they were "schismatic and factious," "ill-grounded in regard to very fundamental doctrines of the faith," undisciplined, and incapacitated for "vigorous warfare" (Ref.
 1).
 Paul includes these sharp and emotional exhortations at the end of his letter to help them preserve their souls and to stand firm against the enemies of truth.

-Stand firm in the faith.
 The Greek word for stand firm in 1 Corinthians 16:13 is stékó which means to persist, persevere, and stand fast (Ref.
 4).
 The Greek word for faith is pistis which means belief, trust, faith, and confidence (Ref.
 5).
 As believers in Christ, in addition to being watchful, we are to stand firm in the faith - that is, stand firm in our belief, trust, and confidence in Christ and in the word of God.
-I suggest these examples for standing firm in the faith:
+I suggest these biblical examples for standing firm in the faith:

-Act like men (be courageous and brave).
 Paul uses the Greek word andrizó, which the 1995 New American Standard Bible translates as act like men (Ref.
+6).
+Andrizó means "properly, to act as a full-grown, mature man; (figuratively) to be responsible and courageous by taking the initiatives God reveals through faith" (HELPS Word-studies, Ref.
 7).
-Andrizó means "properly, to act as a full-grown, mature man; (figuratively) to be responsible and courageous by taking the initiatives God reveals through faith" (HELPS Word-studies, Ref.
-8).
 Note the connection in the Greek definition between God providing the Christian believer faith and the Christian believer being courageous and brave to stand firm.
 The Greek word andrizó (act like men) occurs only once in the New Testament - here in 1 Corinthians 16:13 (Englishman's Concordance, Ref.
-8).
+7).

 Paul's message applies to both male and female believers today.
 We are to be spiritually mature, courageous, and brave as we stand firm in the faith.

-Let all that you do be done in love.
 Paul transitions from the captain's words of command in 1 Corinthians 16:13 to the gentler exhortation, "Let all that you do be done in love" (1 Corinthians 16:14).
 The Greek word for love in this verse is agapé, which means divine love (what God prefers) (Ref.
-10).
+9).
 As believers in the Lord Jesus Christ, when we stand firm in the faith, we are to show God's divine love to others in everything that we say and do.
 Paul describes the love we are to show others when he wrote, "Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered ..."
 (1 Corinthians 13:4-5).

 Apply.
-In what area of your personal life do you need God's strength to help you stand firm?
-What can you do to help the church of Christ today to stand firm against the enemies of God's truth?
+In what area of your personal life do you need God's strength to help you stand firm and be faithful to God?
+What can you do to help the church of Christ today to love others while standing firmly for faith in Christ and God's word?

 Mr. Whitney V. Myers.
 Christian.
 For more information, please visit the Author Page.